Do you want to learn a new language? Why? What are the top reasons to learn? Explore the benefits of learning a foreign language.

 There are countless reasons to learn a foreign language.

-While people decide to learn for a variety of reasons, Here is a list of some of the most prominent benefits that we will experience by learning a foreign language.
+While people decide to learn for multiple reasons, Here is a list of some of the most prominent benefits we will experience learning a foreign language.

 It will convince you to go ahead and learn new tongues as much as possible.
 Any person who starts learning a new language can experience these gains.